 sample12 KO

-Name: genotype, dtype: str
+Name: genotype, dtype: object

 Figure 3: Initial attempt to color the scatterplot of age in days vs. mean expression by genotype, which results in an error.